stomp/stomp-spec/src/stomp-specification-1.2.md

 The `UNSUBSCRIBE` frame is used to remove an existing subscription.
 Once the subscription is removed the STOMP connections will no longer receive messages from that destination.

-It requires that the `id` header matches the `id` value of previous `SUBSCRIBE` operation.
+Since a single connection can have multiple open subscriptions with a server, an `id` header MUST be included in the frame to uniquely identify the subscription to remove.
+This header MUST match the subscription identifier of an existing subscription.

 Example:

     UNSUBSCRIBE
     id:0